 Editor’s note: This story was originally reported in August 2019 and has been updated for redistribution in 2023.
 To hear the original episode, use the audio player below.

 About the listener

-Angela Hoffman moved to Grosse Pointe about eight years ago and is interested in the history of her neighborhood.
+Angela Hoffman lives on Three Mile Drive and wanted to know how her street got its name.
+She moved to Grosse Pointe in the early 2010s and is interested in the history of her neighborhood.
 She belongs to a Facebook group that arranges block parties and other events.